Our Mission

 Contact Information

-To request We send You Your health information, request amendments to Your PHI, file a complaint with Us, or should You have any questions about this Privacy Policy and Notice of Privacy Practices, send an email to support@rxmapper.com, call us at 1-800-950-3230, or write to us at RxMapper, LLC, 50 Pine Street, Wellesley, MA 02481.
+To request We send You Your health information, request amendments to Your PHI, file a complaint with Us, or should You have any questions about this Privacy Policy and Notice of Privacy Practices, send an email to support@rxmapper.com, call Us at 1-800-950-3230, or write to Us at RxMapper, LLC, 9375 E. Shea Blvd., Suite 134, Scottsdale, AZ 85260.

 About RxMapper